 Sow your seeds straight out into location – lettuce plants don’t respond well to being moved.
 Firstly, dig over the soil and remove any stones you turn up.
 The next step is to mix in well-rotted manure or garden compost, then rake over.

-You may want to use netting to keep away any birds which consider the seed as food.
-Thin out the row of seedlings once they reach 2 cm or so in height, leaving each plant enough space according to individual variety (between 15 cm and 30 cm).
+You may want to use netting to keep away any birds that consider the seed as food.
+Thin out the row of seedlings once they reach 2 cm or so in height, leaving each plant enough space according to individual variety (between 15cm and 30cm).